bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/importmulti.md

 - n: "→ <br>`rescan`"
   t: "bool"
   p: "Optional<br>(0 or 1)"
-  d: "Set to `true` (the default) to rescan the entire local blockchain for transactions affecting any imported address or script.
+  d: "Set to `true` (the default) to rescan the entire local block chain for transactions affecting any imported address or script.
 Set to `false` to not rescan after the import.
-Rescanning may take up to an hour."
+Rescanning may take a considerable amount of time and may require re-downloading blocks if using block chain pruning"

 {% enditemplate %}